Legal

 If you are located in the EEA, you also may lodge a complaint with a data protection authority for your country or region or where an alleged infringement of applicable data protection law occurs.

 This section applies solely to the personal data of users who reside in the State of California and supplements the information contained in the USAHS Privacy Policy.
-We have included this section to comply with the California Consumer Privacy Act of 2018 (CCPA), as amended by the California Privacy Rights Act of 202 (CRPA) any terms defined in the CCPA or CRPA have the same meaning when used in this notice.
+We have included this section to inform you of your rights under the California Consumer Privacy Act of 2018 (CCPA) and how to submit a request, as well as to comply with the CCPA, as amended by the California Privacy Rights Act of 2020 (CRPA), any terms defined in the CCPA or CRPA have the same meaning when used in this notice.
 Please note that the University of St. Augustine for Health Sciences has not sold any personal information in the past 12 months.

 In addition to the definition of personal information described in this policy and the uses of information described above, please find more detailed information on the records, purpose of collection and retention of personal information here: California Consumer Privacy Act Applicant Notice June 2023 and California Consumer Privacy Act Employee Notice June 2023.